Toalaah/nvim-utils/README.md

 **_How is this different to NixVim?_**

-It's not really that much different to be honest in so much that `nvim-utils` is significantly less mature and more bug-prone.
+It's not really that much different to be honest aside from the fact that `nvim-utils` is significantly less mature, feature-rich, and more bug-prone.
 I suppose the primary difference is the plugin backend used (or lack thereof), as `nixvim` seems use packer / `packadd` rather than `lazy` (although there appear to be discussions surrounding this).
 So why reinvent the wheel?

 - TBH I was not aware of this project until well into development of this tool
-- One of the goals with project ~~was~~ is to improve my understanding of the Nix language
+- One of the goals with this project ~~was~~ is to improve my understanding of the Nix language
 - I wanted to continue using `lazy.nvim` as my plugin manager while moving to a more nix-based neovim configuration

 ---